jmajew/thrust_tool/Doc/Tool.md

 * axle mount
 * spindle - use 4 perimeters
 * thrust adapter
-* lock - used to protect the load cells against excesive forces during, ex. transportation
+* lock - used to protect the load cells against excessive forces during, ex. transportation
 * board mount
 * motor mount - this part should be designed according to the motor specification, with or without infrared RPM sensor.
-  In case motor gets hot, more thermal resistantmaterial should be used (PETG or even better ABS).
+  In case motor gets hot, more thermal resistant material should be used (PETG or even better ABS).

 ### Other elements: